 What I admire most about women is our natural ability to connect with people.

 As super connectors, we’re genius at building teams and forming community bonds.

-So why do we cling to this idea that ‘networking’ and educating people about who we are and what we do is selfish?
+So why do we cling to this idea that ‘networking’ is selfish?

 “I work really hard at trying to see the big picture and not getting stuck in ego.
 I believe we’re all put on this planet for a purpose, and we all have a different purpose… When you connect with that love and that compassion, that’s when everything unfolds.” – Ellen DeGeneres